Many Singaporeans who come to my plastic surgery practise don't realise that droopy eyelids isn't just a cosmetic problem.

 The traumatic form typically affects the younger age group, while the "wear and tear" type typically affects the older age group.

 Post-pregnancy mothers tend to have the traumatic type of ptosis.
 This is likely due to the strain of carrying the newborn child, as well as pregnancy hormones.

 Neurological causes of ptosis (eg. myasthenia gravis) will benefit from medical treatment first.

 The surgical treatment of upper eyelid ptosis is based on tightening or shortening of the tendon of the eyelid opening muscle.
 It's very similar to that of a “cutting” double eyelid procedure.

 As upper eyelid anatomy is delicate and complex, the procedure should only be done by a specialist surgeon who does it on a regular basis.

 This ensures the most optimal outcome, with a shorter recovery period and as few complications as possible.

-Most people don't realise that droopy eyelids treatment is Medisave and Insurance claimable, because it's actually a medical condition, and not a cosmetic one.
+Most people don't realise that ptosis surgery in Singapore is Medisave and Insurance claimable, because it's actually a medical condition and not a cosmetic one.

 Of course, this also depends on the severity and whether certain conditions stipulated by the Ministry of Health (MOH) have been fulfilled.